tabahi/IPAPhonemeMapper/README.md

 A Python library that bridges the gap between linguistic phoneme representations and machine learning systems by providing standardized mappings of International Phonetic Alphabet (IPA) symbols.

+What does it do:
+Given a phoneme or a sequence of phonemes: h ɛ l oʊ  (_hello_), it will generate standardized base phonemes or tokens: `[50, 7, 56, 26]` that are more suitable for machine learning.

 ## Motivation

 The International Phonetic Alphabet (IPA) is a comprehensive system for representing speech sounds, based on their articulatory properties - how they are physically produced by the human vocal tract.
 While this system is excellent for linguistic analysis, it presents challenges for automatic speech recognition (ASR) and other machine learning applications: